 How To Erase Impatient Behaviour

-Again, each of the fear patterns or obstacles has its own unique set of practices that will help with the taming and even erasing of that particular fear pattern.
+Again, each of the fear patterns or obstacles has its own unique set of practices that can help tame and even erase that particular fear pattern.

 Be The Change

-Gandhi’s quote, “Be the Change You Want To See in the World” has been my lightning rod in my own life and when guiding others.
+Gandhi’s quote, “Be the Change You Want To See in the World,” has been my guiding light in my own life and when guiding others.

-The fear patterns are definitely one of the main areas that need our constant attention and diligent care if we want to tap into the creativity and innovation needed to get us onto a sustainable path globally and elevate humanity.
+Fear patterns are definitely one of the main areas that require our constant attention and diligent care if we want to tap into the creativity and innovation needed to set us on a sustainable path globally and elevate humanity.
 And especially at this time in the history of the US, there is plenty of fear-based, negative ego behaviour on display on a daily basis.

 We can’t control other people’s behaviour, but we can muster up the courage to take responsibility for our own.
-That is a smart thing — and the most powerful thing — to do.
+That is a smart thing, and the most powerful thing to do.
 That is what wise and conscious leaders do.
 I believe the world would then be an astonishingly better place.
 Where respecting and honouring each other would be at the forefront of our chosen values.
-Where mass uplift and improvement would be felt around the world.
+Where mass uplift and improvement would be felt worldwide.